 Before you make the decision to buy a property to renovate and sell, it’s important to consider the risks, timings, and costs involved.
 Make sure you have some money set aside for the unexpected, such as for DIY you can’t do yourself.
 Buying a house and renovating it can both take a long time, so factoring this into your own financial plans is important, too.

 There are plenty of benefits to consider if you’re thinking about flipping houses.
-Not only can it be a great way to develop new skills, but you can also set your own hours and work to your own timescale.
+Not only can it be a great way to develop new skills, but you can set your own hours and work to your own timescale.
 It’s also a great way to create a return on your investment.
 Over the last two years, 92% of property investors say they made an overall profit on flipping houses, with over 60% making £10k-£75k profit.
 So, all that hard work can really pay off!

 Renovating a house can be an exciting retirement project – whether it’s your own home, or a house you’re looking to fix up and sell.
 The renovation process will keep you busy, but the DIY tasks can be very fulfilling.
 For more tips on budgeting and paying for your renovations, read our article on how to fund your home improvements.